 Do you buy gift wrap or gift tags?
-Have you ever tried to create your own DIY gift tags?
+Have you ever tried to create your own upcycled DIY gift tags?
 They’re so easy, save you money, and reduce waste.
-Read on for an easy trick to turn your old greeting cards into DIY upcycled gift tags.
+Read on for an easy trick to turn your old greeting cards into upcycled DIY gift tags.
 You’ll never buy gift tags again!

 When we moved into our house two years ago, the contractors left a large roll of kraft brown paper.
 But for a few presents wrapped in upcycled packaging from online orders or reused gift bags, I’ve wrapped every gift over the last two years in that everlasting roll of brown kraft paper.
 And I have no plans to ever buy gift wrap again.